 - Complete UWM’s Graduate School Application Form online.

-- Submit required materials, including official transcripts of all undergraduate and graduate credits, an official copy of your GRE scores, and your reasons statement.
-You should describe your long-range goals; how you see yourself fitting into UWM’s program, which has an urban and multicultural emphasis; and relate experiences which influenced your decision to pursue counseling.
+- You reasons statement.
+In this statement, you should describe your long-range goals, how you see yourself fitting into UWM’s program, which has and urban and multicultural emphasis; and relate experiences which influenced your decision to pursue counselling.